- 3 strips of bacon

 Speed up the Cook Time

-This recipe is great for either a summer BBQ or an easy dinner at home.
+This Bacon Blue Cheese Burgers recipe is great for either a summer BBQ or an easy dinner at home.
 To speed up the cooking process, bake fries while cooking the onions and burgers and get two pans going at once.
-To make it even easier, substitute the sweet potato fries with sweet potato chips like these and skip the bake time all together!
+To make it even easier or if you’re camping, substitute the sweet potato fries with sweet potato chips like these and skip the bake time all together!
 Often times if you dig in the meat section at the grocery store you can find pre-formed patties too so you don’t even need to season and form patties!
 Easy peasy!

 Cooking for One